PataphysicalSociety/soupault.app/site/tips-and-tricks/getting-started-html-processor.md

 It's a good idea to add a container with a unique id to every page where you want a ToC, and point the widget to it.
-For example, add a `<div id="generated-toc">` to those pages, and setup the widget like:
+For example, add a `<div id="generated-toc">` to those pages, and set up the widget like:

 ```
 [widgets.toc]